OSGeo/grass-website/content/news/2026_04_22_GRASS_Community_Meeting_San_Michele_2026.md

 keeping the community together for the full week.
 Trento is also the host city of [FOSS4G Italy 2026](https://2026.foss4g.it/) (July 9–11), making it easy to combine both events.
-Also, **the place is absolutely gorgeous**, with vineyards and the Dolomites rising just beyond the campus.
+Also, **the place is absolutely gorgeous**, with vineyards and the foothills of Dolomites just beyond the campus.

 <img src="/images/news/san_michele.JPG"
   alt="San Michele All'Adige"